AntonioFasano/winfire.js/README.md

     Interfaces:     Local Area Connection

 To list all the rules relating to a specific connection use:

-    winfire.js /rule-show:"Local Area Connection"

-which here would return `my-tcp-rule`.

-If you want to list all rules in a grep friendly way:

-    winfire.js /rule-show /grep>rules.txt
+    PS> .\winfire /rule-show:$lan

+where `$lan` is the variable set before for the local connection.
+This command will return `myrule` and possibly other rules associated with this connection.

-In this case you get every row, and therefore every rule field, prefixed with the rule name plus `==`.
+To  list all rules in a grep friendly way you use `/rule-show /grep`.
+This will give  a detailed rule list (like with `/long`) where every row is  prefixed with the rule name plus `==`.
-So you can easily grep `rules.txt` rows and select the rows by rule.
+For example here:

+    PS> .\winfire /rule-show /grep | grep "^Windows Media Player.*==Description"

+You grep-filter the output by rules whose name starts with `Windows Media Player` and by the rows containing the  `Description` field.

+Note that I assume you have some grep utility in your path.
+If you don't, try the Windows standard `find`.

+To delete the rule just created:

+    PS> .\winfire /rule-del:myrule

+    Found 1 time(s) my-tcp-rule
+    Removed one: my-tcp-rule

+To understand the output, note that Windows allows to add more rules with the same name.
+If you have *n* of them, you have to use `/rule-del`  *n* times.

 Formal Command Reference
 ------------------------

-The following is the output you might get from   `winfire.js /help`
+The following is the output you might get from   winfire `/help` option.

     Manage Windows Firewall rules per interface
     by Antonio FASANO
     https://github.com/AntonioFasano/winfire.js

-    winfire.js connection-name [options]
+    winfire.js [options]
     Use double quotations for option values containing spaces: /opt:"my val"

     /h[elp]                 This help
-    /con-show[:SUB]   Show connection names [containing the substring SUB (ignoring case)] /prof-show        Show active profiles
+    /cs | /con-show[:SUB]   Show connection names [containing the substring SUB (ignoring case)] /ps | /prof-show        Show active profiles
-    /rule-add         Add rule
+    /ra | /rule-add:NAME    Add rule NAME
-    /rule-del:NAME    Remove rule NAME
+    /rd | /rule-del:NAME    Remove rule NAME
-    /rule-show[:NAME] Show rules names [only if specific for interface/connection NAME] /long[:NAME]      With `/rule-show' use details [and rule NAME] /grep             With `/rule-show' prefix each row with rule name + `==' (for easy grep parsing) /sep              Separate rules in rule list with `===='
+    /rs | /rule-show[:NAME] Without NAME show rules names, else show details for rule NAME /long                   With `/rule-show' use details
+    /grep                   With `/rule-show' use details and prefix each row with rule name + `==' /sep                    Separate rules in rule list with `===='

-    `/rule-add' parameters
+    `/rule-add' parameters:
-    /act-block        packets matching rule criteria rule are blocked /act-allow        packets matching rule criteria rule are permitted /app:APPNAME      traffic generated by APPNAME matches this rule.
+    /act-block        packets matching rule criteria rule are blocked /act-allow        packets matching rule criteria rule are permitted /app:APPPATH      traffic generated by app with APPPATH matches this rule.
                       If `/app' is not given, any program matches this rule.
     /desc:NAME        the rule long decription
     /dir-in           matches inbound network traffic (See Inbound Rules of Advanced Firewall snap-in)